Everything to know about visiting the Vatican in Rome

 Travelers who visit Vatican City’s museums will be required to pass through a security check.
 To keep things moving quickly, leave prohibited items—including food and drinks—in your hotel room.

 Vatican City is the most popular place in Rome for visitors, which means it’s busy pretty much all year long.
-Busiest times include peak summer season, holidays and weekends, and Wednesdays, when there’s usually a Papal Audience.
+The busiest times include the peak summer season, holidays and weekends, and Wednesdays, when there’s usually a Papal Audience.
 For fewer crowds, try visiting in the afternoon, or in the off-season (October through March).
-Note, though, that Christmas season brings with it sizable crowds.
+Note, though, that the Christmas season brings with it sizable crowds.

-Follow our Beginner’s Travel Guide to Rome for even more to see and do in Italy’s capital city.
+Check out our Beginner’s Travel Guide to Rome for even more things to see and do in Italy’s capital city.

 Tiny Vatican City packs a giant punch when it comes to can’t-miss works of art and historical gems.
-It would be easy to spend several days exploring its every nook and cranny, but these are some highlights you’ll want to fit in when you visit while on tour:
+It would be easy to spend several days exploring every nook and cranny, but these are some highlights you’ll want to fit in when you visit while on tour.

 1. St. Peter’s Square